Headers and Basic Authentication

 This will trigger the built-in basic browser authentication for any URL under

 /something.
-There’s two users defined here, one with the username “someuser” and password “somepassword”, the other with “anotheruser” and “anotherpassword”.
+There are two users defined here: one with the username “someuser” and password “somepassword”, the other with “anotheruser” and “anotherpassword”.

 Unlike other headers in the